Knowledge base

 Under these conditions and in case of a detected problem, you will find a Correct button that will allow you to automatically update your SPF.

-If correcting one of the mentioned issues is not possible, it must be done on the configuration set up by the owner or technician of the sender's domain name.
+If correcting one or the other of the mentioned issues is not possible, it must be done on the configuration set up by the owner or technician of the sender's domain name.

 DKIM (Domain Keys Identified Mail)